In Matthew 3:1, John the Baptist says,

 We are to “walk in newness of life.”
 It is a life in which we are not under the law or under the control of sin.

-God desired us for Himself, but for us to enter into His new kingdom, God had to do something new in us.
+God wants us for Himself, but for us to enter into His kingdom, God had to do something new in us.
 He had to make us new creatures.
 Unless we’re created anew, we can never fit into God’s Holy Kingdom.

 That which is born of the flesh is flesh, and that which is born of the Spirit is spirit.